I Was Happy Here: Critical

-The Monthly Film Bulletin wrote: "The prevailing tone of downright artificiality is struck at the outset with Sarah Miles posing in silhouette behind the credits and against the crashing scea.
+The Monthly Film Bulletin wrote: "The prevailing tone of downright artificiality is struck at the outset with Sarah Miles posing in silhouette behind the credits and against the crashing sea.
 The entire film, with its resounding John Addison score, is built on sometimes striking images of this sort. ...
 The character of Matthew, as scripted and as played by Julian Glover, is probably the most unreal element in all this Irish romanticism, although it can equally be said that Cass as a character precludes any possibility of a coherent performance on the part of Sarah Miles.
 Only Cyril Cusack, more fortunate in his role of sagacious old bar owner, manages to convey the feeling of an actual human being living in a world of real emotions."

 Allmovie noted "a softly beautiful, hauntingly poetic little film, a fragile piece of filmmaking that in other hands could come off as either unbearably precious or pretentious.
 Fortunately, Time is shepherded by Desmond Davis, who handles the material with just the right degree of sensitivity."

 Time Out called it "A horribly pretentious and sentimental film which still manages to retain a degree of emotional power, with moments of real intensity and conviction...
 The film is certainly much better than Davis' earlier Irish story The Girl with Green Eyes (also adapted from Edna O'Brien), but it's dogged by the awful tricks of overemphasis which he seems to have learned from his patron Tony Richardson."

 TV Guide thought it, "Slow in pace, with beautiful photography and fine acting, this is a well-told tale of disenchantment and resignation."

 The Radio Times Guide to Films gave the film 3/5 stars, writing: "A bittersweet story of Irish disenchantment, this reminds us just how good Sarah Miles could be, even if she hasn't made many films of late. ...
 The character's winsomeness can be a bit cloying, but Miles is impressive as the wide-eyed innocent who makes us sympathise with her contrary nature."